Obama returns to father's homeland with history, security on his mind

 U.S. officials have not given details of what new security cooperation could be discussed, but Kenyatta has said the fight against terrorism would be "central to discussions."

-Critics of Obama have compared his record in Africa unfavourably to that of his predecessor, George W. Bush, whose President's Emergency Plan for AIDS Relief (PEPFAR) programme has made him a hero on the continent.
+Critics of Obama have compared his record in Africa unfavorably to that of his predecessor, George W. Bush, whose President's Emergency Plan for AIDS Relief (PEPFAR) program has made him a hero on the continent.

 Obama's advisers point to his own initiatives on electricity, agriculture, and trade as solidifying his legacy.